kilbot/WooCommerce-POS/readme.txt

 * New: Danish translation thanks to Thomas Clausen! [http://da.woopos.com.au/pos](http://da.woopos.com.au/pos)
 * Improved: Most JS has been rewritten to improve performance and extensibility
 * Improved: Initial download of products, improved performance for large stores and/or slow servers
+* Improved: Notes are now handled like Customer Notes for display on receipts
 * Fix: Authenication no longer relies on cookies, should fix authentication issues for some users
 * Fix: Bug preventing product display on Safari for subfolder installs of WordPress
+* Fix: Bug effecting admin settings for translation users

 * Pro Feature: Pro users can enable any Payment Gateway.
 (Upgrade to Pro)[http://woopos.com.au/pro].